 are isolated and treated.
 Currently, there is no antiviral treatment for

 COVID-19.
 Specific interventions are taken in more severe cases, or with

 patients with compromised immune systems or complex illnesses.

 To avoid COVID-19, you should:

 - Avoid touching your eyes, nose and mouth.

-- Cover your cough and sneezes to keep germs from spreading to others.
+- Wear a face covering to keep germs from spreading to others.

 - Clean and disinfect high-touch surfaces routinely.